When a man opened fire at a Dallas courthouse, this photographer didn't run. He pulled out his camera

 Warning: This article includes a picture of an armed gunman.
 This may be distressing to some people.
 Please take care.

-A gunman clad in a mask, tactical gear and high-powered rifle opened fire outside a federal building in Dallas on Monday, causing alarm and panic but no injuries before the man was fatally shot by the police.
+A gunman clad in a mask, tactical gear and carrying a high-powered rifle opened fire outside a federal building in Dallas on Monday, causing alarm and panic but no injuries before he was fatally shot by the police.

 The shooting was reported widely.